Doctors Note Logo

 requires prompt medical attention.

-If you're experiencing unusual stool colors and want to better understand what might be causing them, our free AI-powered change in stool color symptom checker can help you identify possible causes and determine whether you should speak with your provider.
+If you're experiencing unusual symptoms alongside stool color changes and want to better understand what might be causing them, you can check your symptoms with our free AI-powered tool to help determine whether you should speak with your provider.

 Stool Texture Changes in Pregnancy